 The Carlsbad Desalination Project consists of a 50 million gallon per day (56,000 acre-feet per year (AFY)) seawater desalination plant and the associated 10-mile water delivery pipeline.
 The project is located at the Encina Power Station in the City of Carlsbad.
 Desalination has evolved into a desirable water supply alternative by tapping the largest reservoir in the world - the Pacific Ocean.
 The technology, available for decades, is at work in many arid areas of the world including the Middle East, the Mediterranean and the Caribbean.
 A 30-year Water Purchase Agreement is in place between the San Diego County Water Authority (SDCWA) and Poseidon for the entire output of the plant.
-Construction on the plant and pipeline is under way and the Project will be delivering water to the businesses and residents in San Diego County by 2016.
+Construction on the plant and pipeline is under way and the Project will be delivering water to the businesses and resident in San Diego County by late 2015.